Spoil yourself and your family a little bit with some truly succulent treats from these 6 best candy stores in Gatlinburg!

 If you thought Ole Smoky was old, wait until you see Aunt Mahalia’s.
 This homemade candy kitchen has been around since 1939.
 Their specialty is making the finest boxed candy you’ve ever seen.

 A purchase from Aunt Mahalia’s says so much more than a generic box of chocolates ever could.
 You can’t beat the sincerity of handcrafted chocolates, each one uniquely made.
 Don’t think that you’re limited to fancy chocolates when you come here, though.
 You’ll be able to pick up just about any traditional sweet you can think of.

 You’ve got serious options with Fudge Shop of the Smokies.
-They actually have two locations, and both of them in Gatlinburg, Tennessee!
+They actually have two locations, and both of them are in Gatlinburg, Tennessee!

-Get ready for more fudge than you can eat, and all of it made with luxurious Dutch chocolate.
+Get ready for more fudge than you can eat, and all of it is made with luxurious Dutch chocolate.
 If you think you know fudge, then you better think again, because the Fudge Shop of the Smokies makes everything from penuche to cookies and cream to even more flavors you’ve probably never tried.

 One of the Fudge Shop locations is conveniently right next to Ripley’s Museum, so you can stop in for a nice treat after a day of family fun.

 You might say that all candy shops are inherently for kids, but this one really goes all out.
-The Chocolate Monkey is a great family destination full of bright colors, fun staff and creative candy concoctions.
+The Chocolate Monkey is a great family destination full of bright colors, fun staff, and creative candy concoctions.
 They’ve got merchandise (including adorable plush monkeys) and rows upon rows of colorful candy to satisfy every child (and sweets-loving adult).